corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/cordapp-standard-development-environment/csde.md

 ---
 To make the process of prototyping CorDapps on Developer Preview 2 more straight-forward, we have developed the CorDapp Standard Development Environment (CSDE).
 The CSDE is obtained by cloning our `CSDE-Cordapp-Template-Kotlin` repository to your local machine.
 The CSDE provides:
-* A prepared CorDapp project that you can use as a starting point to develop your own prototypes.
+* A prepared CorDapp project that you can use as a starting point to develop your own prototypes
-* A base Gradle configuration that brings in the dependencies you need to write and test a Corda 5 CorDapp.
+* A base Gradle configuration that brings in the dependencies you need to write and test a Corda 5 CorDapp
-* A set of Gradle helper tasks which speed up and simplify the development and deployment process.
-These are effectively wrappers over the [Corda CLI](../../developing/corda-cli/overview.html).
+* A set of Gradle helper tasks which speed up and simplify the development and deployment process; these are effectively wrappers over the [Corda CLI](../../developing/corda-cli/overview.html)
-* Debug configuration for debugging a local Corda cluster.
+* Debug configuration for debugging a local Corda cluster
-* The `MyFirstFlow` code which forms the basis of the Getting Started documentation.
+* The `MyFirstFlow` code which forms the basis of the Getting Started documentation
-* The ability to configure the members of the local Corda network.
+* The ability to configure the members of the local Corda network

 {{< note >}}
 The CSDE is experimental.
 The decision whether or not we release it as part of Corda 5.0 will, in part, be based on your feedback.